hemingkx/improved-gwcnn/ggwd/README.md

 ## Requirements

-The environment we used is same as [ggwd](https://github.com/timothygebhard/ggwd) .
+The environment we used is the same as [ggwd](https://github.com/timothygebhard/ggwd) .
 Considering that Python 2.7 reached the end of its life on January 1st, 2020, problems may occur for users to set up their own environment. **Thus, we give a pipeline of our own as follows👇:**

 1. create virtual env